Abhidnya05/Group2Project3/README.md

 - pgAdmin has been adopted as ther open ciurse management tool for this project

 ## Contributors & Support
-- Abhidnya
+- Abhidnya Thakur
-- Bich
+- Bich Jennings
-- Duc
+- Duc Trieu Pham
-- Yared
+- Yared Haile

-###TO BE DELETED PRIOR TO SUBMISSION
+##TO BE DELETED PRIOR TO SUBMISSION

 ## Project Steps:
 - Project brief [done]
 - Find Data (include scraping) and clean using Jupyter Notebook [done]